gracemshea/ga_da_finalproject/README.md

 TBD

-# Thank you!
-### I appreciate any suggestions to further improve this project.
+### This concludes my project.
+I appreciate any suggestions to further improve.

 # *“Afoot and lighthearted I take to the open road, healthy, free, the world before me.” –Walt Whitman*